AGMs and EGMs

 For some tutorials on running STV counts, check out this video which was created for the 2017 Scottish Council Elections.
 There is also a helpful case study of how to run STV counts for one seat (which applies to the majority of Club/Society committee elections) here which was written by the Moray Council.
 If you have any queries, just ask the Clubs and Societies team.

 No matter which system you use, you also have the option of including RON on your ballot papers.
 RON stands for 'Re-Open Nominations', and gives voters the chance to 'tick' or give a preference to the idea of re-opening candidate nominations.
 This can be particularly useful when a candidate is uncontested, as it gives voters more choice in who gets elected.
 If you include RON, you should include it for all elections, not just for particular roles.
+Remember that you can use our pre-written ballot paper templates here.

 Make sure your Club/Society committee meets up regularly so you can effectively plan for upcoming events, trainings and so that everyone is up to speed with all that is going on in your Club/Society.